ansible/awx-operator/README.md

 Apply the awx-operator.yml for that release to upgrade the operator, and in turn also upgrade your AWX deployment.

+**Cluster-scope to Namespace-scope considerations**

+Starting with awx-operator 0.14.0, AWX can only be deployed in the namespace that the operator exists in.
+This is called a namespace-scoped operator.
+If you are upgrading from an earlier version, you will want to delete your existing `awx-operator` service account, role and role binding.

 ## Contributing

 Please visit [our contributing guidelines](https://github.com/ansible/awx-operator/blob/devel/CONTRIBUTING.md).